 Finally, you will get your desired result which would look like this.

-5. Embed VBA Codes to Eliminate Duplicates and Keep the First Value
+5. Applying VBA Codes to Eliminate Duplicates and Keep the First Value

 If all the above-mentioned methods can’t satisfy you, you can use a VBA code to remove duplicate rows from your data set.